Projected branes as platforms for crystalline, superconducting, and higher-order topological phases: Projected higher-order topological insulators

 where $H^{\rm SL}_{\rm HOTI}$ is obtained upon implementing the Bloch Hamiltonian $H_{\rm SOTI}(\vec{k})$ from Eq.~\eqref{eq:HOTI-parent-hamiltonian} on a square lattice of linear dimension $L$ in each direction via Fourier transformations and $\Pi_L = \Gamma_{20} \otimes {\mathrm I}_L$ is the generator of the sublattice or chiral symmetry of $H^{\rm SL}_{\rm HOTI}$ that anticommutes with it where ${\mathrm I}_L$ is an $L^2$-dimensional identity matrix.
 The quantity $\kappa$ has an appropriate dimension such that $\kappa D$ bears the dimension of energy.
 We, henceforth, set $\kappa = t/a$, where $t$ is the hopping amplitude defined in Eq.~\eqref{eq:HOTI-parent-hamiltonian} and $a$ is the lattice constant.
 The topological signature `$\mathrm{sig}$' is defined as the difference in the number of the positive and the negative eigenvalues of the Hermitian operator residing within the square brackets in Eq.~\eqref{eq:localizer-index}.
 In the topological phase, the localizer index $\nu_L(x,y)$ takes values $\pm 1$ at different points of the square lattice except on one of its diagonals and at four corners, as shown in Fig.~\ref{fig:HOTI-parent}(c).
-Similar position dependence has also been noticed previously for an alternative real-space but global topological invariant the quadrupole moment ($Q_{xy}$) for the SOTI phase~\cite{quadrupole:1, quadrupole:2, quadrupole:3, quadrupole:4}.
+Similar position dependence has also been noticed previously for an alternative real-space but global topological invariant, the quadrupole moment ($Q_{xy}$) for the SOTI phase~\cite{quadrupole:1, quadrupole:2, quadrupole:3, quadrupole:4}.
 These features of the localizer index hold in the entire SOTI phase, while in the trivial phase, the localizer index is identically zero for any choice of $(x,y)$, as shown in Fig.~\ref{fig:HOTI-parent}(d).
 With the realization of SOTI on a square lattice in terms of zero-energy corner modes and the corresponding quantized localizer index, we now proceed to search for their incarnation on one-dimensional PTBs.
+Finally, we note that the localizer index for the Bernevig-Hughes-Zhang model, obtained by setting $\Delta=0$ in Eq.~\eqref{eq:HOTI-parent-hamiltonian} is always identically zero as shown in Figs.~\ref{fig:HOTI-parent}(e) and~\ref{fig:HOTI-parent}(f), irrespective of the value of $m_0/t_0$.
+Thus, the localizer index is a real space topological invariant of solely a SOTI.